-Papers are marked by Optical Mark Reader and manual check and then moderated by the National Foundation for Educational Research (NFER) who carry out a standardisation process.
+Papers are marked by Optical Mark Reader and manual check and then moderated by GL Assessment who carry out a standardisation process.

 Standardisation is a statistical procedure whereby raw scores (number of questions answered correctly) are converted to standardised scores (on a range from 69 to 141) to make it fair for candidates of all ages.
 The standardisation takes into account how a child has performed compared to the average performance of all the children taking each test in the Consortium and how the child has performed in each test compared to children of the same age in years and months.